 The receiver locations used in the technical appendices (Appendix E of Technical Appendix I) for assessment of vibration are the same as used for assessment of air borne noise.
 Consistent with expectations, vibration related impacts primarily occur close to the rail line and the NVIA appears to have made a reasonable choice of receivers for the assessment.
-Although numerous receivers were assessed in each precinct there may be others who may be considered once the project design commences and the rail alignment is finalised.
+Although numerous receivers were assessed at the eastern portal there may be others who may be considered once the project design commences and the rail alignment is finalised.

-It is noted that based on the sites assessed, numerous residences are predicted to experience ground borne in excess of the criteria for the unmitigated assessment scenario.
-Following the implementation of the high performance track bed isolation system (floating track slab), the NVIA indicates that compliance with the ground borne criteria could be achieved.
-These results appear to be reasonable but are subject to the same risks and uncertainty discussed in D7.
-Since much of the alignment will be non compliant with respect to the limits set for operational vibration and ground borne noise, the NVIA recommends track bed isolation using floating track slab along the majority of the alignment and at other locations less sensitive direct fix track with high attenuation properties.
+It is noted that based on the sites assessed, up to 20 residences are predicted to experience to ground borne in excess of the criteria for the unmitigated assessment scenario.
+Following the implementation of the high performance track bed isolation system (floating track slab), the NVIA indicates that compliance with the ground borne criteria is predicted to be achieved.
+These results appear to be reasonable.
+Since much of the alignment will be non compliant with respect to the limits set for operational vibration and ground borne noise, the NVIA recommends track bed isolation using floating track slab in sensitive areas and in other locations direct fix track with standard and high attenuation properties.

-In sensitive areas including the main Swanston Street strip to Domain, and the Eastern Portal, direct fix isolation ("high attenuation track bed") has been proposed.
-In our view, floated truck slab ("Very high attenuation track bed") should be used along the majority of the alignment except in less sensitive areas such as parkland.
+In sensitive areas including the main Swanston Street strip to Domain, and the Eastern Portal, track bed isolation has been proposed with direct fix isolation ("high attenuations track bed") except for the Parkville precinct where very high attenuation track bed is proposed.